-My lastest article for Pianist Magazine’s newsletter, published in June, focuses on a seemingly counterproductive concept: ‘reverse learning’.
+My latest article for Pianist Magazine’s newsletter, published in June, focuses on a seemingly counterproductive concept: ‘reverse learning’.
 But this can be a surprisingly useful tool, and I hope you might find it of interest.
 Chances are that when you start learning a piece, you open the score, and begin at bar one.
 When learning…

 Tag: Pianist Newsletter

-Creating Even Passagework
+Creating Even Passage Work

 5 Tips to Instantly Improve a Performance